Skip to content

 General Terms and Conditions of Business (T&Cs) for the BVG online shop

-The VBB fares scale (“collective fares scale of transport companies in the Berlin-Brandenburg public transport network”) also applies in the latest version published in the Berlin official gazette.
-For subscription tickets, appendix 5 (only in German) of the VBB fares scale (terms and conditions for subscriptions) is of particular relevance.
+In addition to these T&Cs, the VBB fares scale (‘collective fares scale of transport companies in the Berlin-Brandenburg public transport network’) also applies in the latest version published in the Berlin official gazette.
+For subscription tickets, appendix 5 of the VBB fares scale (terms and conditions for subscriptions) is of particular relevance.
 When ordering corporate tickets through the BVG’s corporate tickets website, the following terms and conditions apply in addition (postpaid/direct debit subscribers).
 The regulations set out there take precedence, i.e. sections 3 to 6 (except section 3 paragraph 3.2) of these T&Cs for the BVG online shop do not apply.

-(2) Orders can only be accepted by persons aged 18 years and above.
-In order to order tickets in the BVG apps, customers must have restricted legal capacity at minimum and the consent of their legal guardian to use the BVG apps.
+(2) When ordering tickets in the BVG apps, customers must have at least limited legal capacity and the consent of a legal guardian to use the BVG apps.
+Otherwise, orders can only be accepted from persons aged 18 years and above.

 (3) Customer conditions which contradict or deviate from these are expressly excluded.